zabi90/SoapApiExample/README.md

 ### Introduction
 The purpose of this sample is to consume SOAP base api using retrofit with xml converter that parse your xml body into plain object.
 I used two different XML converters in this example TikXML and Simple XML Converter.
-Simple XML Converter is deprecated but it sill work that's why i added both in this example.
+Simple XML Converter is deprecated but it sill works that's why i added both in this example.

 ### Libraries